SahilChaudhary27/SahilChaudhary27/README.md

 - 👋 Hi, I’m @SahilChaudhary27
 •	Overview of Project:-
-            An online bus reservation system is a software solution designed to automate the  process of booking bus tickets over the internet.
-This system allows users to check bus schedules, select routes, reserve seats, and make payments online.
-The goal is to provide a convenient and efficient method for passengers to book tickets without needing to visit a physical ticket counter.
+            A Patient Reservation System is designed to simplify and streamline the process of managing patient appointments in healthcare facilities such as hospitals, clinics, and doctor’s offices.
+This system allows both patients and medical staff to efficiently manage bookings.